-Since most constipation problems in children are functional, it may be simply a matter of trial and error to determine what the main contributing factors are.
+Since most constipation problems in children are functional, it may be a matter of trial and error to determine the main contributing factors.

 Causes of pediatric constipation

-There are definitely some overlaps with adult causes, but children have their own unique reasons for constipation.
+There are some overlaps with adult causes, but children have their unique reasons for constipation.

 Keep in mind that 95% of childhood constipation is functional, which means that it does not have a physiological cause, such as a particular condition, disease, or abnormality.
 Some of the reasons children become constipated are:

-Food intolerances or allergies : These can be a cause of pediatric constipation.
+Food intolerances or allergies: These can be a cause of pediatric constipation.
 This is one of the most important and is often ignored as it can be considered difficult to prove or adhere to.
-However, consider what you would do as a parent if your child had a nut allergy.
+However, think about what you would do as a parent if your child had a nut allergy.

-Constipation may not be life threatening, but it absolutely affects your child’s quality of life.
+Constipation may not be life-threatening, but it affects your child’s quality of life.

-Children with gluten sensitivity can have symptoms similar to children with celiac disease (which is very difficult to fully diagnose in children) and includes constipation.
-Cow’s milk in particular can be especially constipated for children.
+Children with gluten sensitivity can have symptoms similar to those with celiac disease (which is very difficult to diagnose in children fully), including constipation.
+Cow’s milk, in particular, can be incredibly constipated for children.

 Foods high in sugar can upset the microbial balance in the gut and directly contribute to both constipation and intermittent constipation and diarrhea often associated with irritable bowel syndrome.

-If children’s diets are erratic or picky, it can be difficult to get them to eat enough fruits, vegetables, beans, nuts, seeds, and other fibrous foods to help them poop.
+If children’s diets are erratic or picky, it can be challenging to get them to eat enough fruits, vegetables, beans, nuts, seeds, and other fibrous foods to help them poop.

-You don’t drink enough water : Water helps us absorb the fiber we are eating and the bags of poop through our intestines and out the back door.
-Usually, if we are dehydrated, we will not poop properly or we will have hard, dry shells that are difficult to pass.
+You don’t drink enough water: Water helps us absorb the fiber we are eating and the bags of poop through our intestines and out the back door.
+Usually, if we are dehydrated, we will not poop properly or have hard, dry shells that are difficult to pass.

 You don’t get enough exercise – Kids can spend a lot of time being sedentary, just like adults.
-Between sitting at school and spending time in front of screens, kids may not have enough fresh air and exercise to pump poop through their intestines.
+Kids may not have enough fresh air and exercise to pump poop through their intestines between sitting at school and spending time in front of screens.

-Holding it down : you’ve probably been around a child who’s dancing, who clearly needs to urinate, but refuses to go.
+Holding it down: you’ve probably been around a child who’s dancing, who needs to urinate but refuses to go.

-Toilet Stress or Fears : Toilet fears may seem irrational to us as adults, but to children they are very real.
+Toilet Stress or Fears: Toilet fears may seem irrational to us as adults, but to children, they are genuine.

-Maybe they always feel rushed when they have to go, maybe they experience cramps or pain when they poop and it scares them, or maybe they don’t like public or school bathrooms.
-Children who had a harder time learning to go to the bathroom are also more likely to become constipated.
+Maybe they feel rushed when they have to go; perhaps they experience cramps or pain when they poop, which scares them, or they don’t like a public or school bathrooms.
+Children who had a more challenging time learning to use the bathroom are also more likely to become constipated.